ISYSLAB-HUST/ISYSLAB-HUST.github.io/pages/join-us.md

 - **Office**: [Office location]
 - **Phone**: [Phone number]

-## Open Positions
+## Contact

-Excellent post-docs, graduate students, and undergraduate students are welcome to join iSyslab!
-Please send your CV to Prof. Zhidong XUE (zdxue@isyslab.org).
+Excellent post-docs, graduate students and undergraduate students interested in the related research and projects of isyslab are always encouraged to apply, by sending an email to Prof. Zhidong XUE at zdxue@hust.edu.cn.

-The annual salary for post-docs starts at RMB 200,000.
-Outstanding candidates are welcome!